Best cordless pressure washer rated for price and power [Summer 2020]

 At only 2.4 kilograms, carrying around the WORX WG630E is a piece of cake and the battery will run out before your arms do.
 The lack of weight also makes it easy to lift or lower the washer into hard to get areas like into gutters or under wheel arches.

 The WG630E cordless pressure washer comes with a 5 in one nozzle, so you can choose what kind of spray you want by simply twisting the nozzle head.
-The lightest setting is a mist that would be great for bathing the dog, and the highest powered setting is good for blasting dirt off cars without risking damaging the paint job.
+The lightest setting is a mist that would be great for bathing the dog (not to mention blasting out the dog kennel), and the highest powered setting is good for blasting dirt off cars without risking damaging the paint job.

 Like most WORX products the build quality of this cordless pressure washer is pretty good.
 I mean, if you are expecting something to match up to your Makita corded tools, you’ll be disappointed, but the WORX WG630E is a solid bit of kit for something so light.